kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

   doomed (unless waiting for a few days is ok for you).

-> Workaround for RAM starvation on replay in Azure would be to
+> A workaround for RAM starvation on replay in Azure would be to
-> provision a large Worker Role just for the duration of replay
+> provision a large Worker Role just for the duration of the replay
 > process (e.g. 112GB RAM is required sometimes), which isn’t a good
 > thing for many reasons.

 ## Code DSL for Message Contracts

-Lokad Code DSL was a sister tool, frequently used in the projects, based on Lokad.CQRS.
-It allowed to generate proper message contracts on-the-fly out of the compact definition files.
+Lokad Code DSL was a sister tool, frequently used in projects that were based on Lokad.CQRS.
+It generated proper message contracts on-the-fly out of the compact definition files.

 For example, this code: